Writing groups are considered by many emerging and established writers as an extraordinarily important way to maintain one’s writing practice.

 As a writer, you may already know people who are either also writers or are trying to set up a writing practice.
 Invite them to join and have a say in the scope of the group!

-Alternatively, if you don’t know people interested in writing, place an advertisement somewhere.
+Alternatively, if you don’t know people interested in writing, place an advertisement or call-out somewhere.
 Your local library will likely have a noticeboard you can advertise such opportunities on, as will your local community centre.
-Or you can include a free classified in the Writers Victoria enews.
+Members of Writers Victoria can place a classified in our regular newsletter or in our quarterly magazine The Victorian Writer.

-We also have a page on our website that lists writing groups open to new members.
+Writers Victoria also has a page on our website that lists writing groups open to new members.

 Where will you meet?